MSc Cyber Security

 Discover how current methodological approaches and legal frameworks influence risk management and explore emerging threats and countermeasures.
 Case studies will bring these methodologies to life in an industry-relevant way.

 Develop your ability to evaluate issues and design and implement robust security solutions.
 Build your communication and creative skills so you can respond in a clear, effective way to challenges.

 You'll have opportunities to participate in UK and global security challenges that the department has a track-record of success in.

 See our full glossary of learning and teaching terms.

-Outside of formal lectures, you will complete practical tasks, including solving practical problems in information security.
-You will prepare for them by reading academic papers, professional/technical publications and other material available online.
+Outside of formal lectures, you'll complete practical tasks, including solving practical problems in information security.
+You'll prepare for them by reading academic papers, professional/technical publications, and other material available online.